Editor’s note: This post has been edited since it was first published in 2012.

-Numerous factors increase a person’s risk for developing blood clots in deep veins, a condition known medically as venous thromboembolism (VTE).
+A person’s genetics and lifestyle all factor into their risk for developing blood clots in deep veins, a condition known medically as venous thromboembolism (VTE).

 Two of the three major genes have especially large impacts on risk for VTE.
 The F5 gene encodes the factor V clotting factor, a protein that causes blood cells to stick together.

 The ABO gene determines the common blood groups O, A, B and AB.
-It’s been shown that people with non-O blood types are at increased risk for VTE and a number of variants in or near the ABO gene have been associated with VTE risk.
+It’s been shown that people with non-O blood types are at increased risk for VTE.
+A number of variants in or near the ABO gene have been associated with VTE risk.
 The study by Heit further confirms that the version of the ABO gene that makes someone have a non-O blood type also makes him or her about two times more likely to develop VTE.

 For reasons that are still unclear, VTE is much more common in people with European and African-American ancestry and less prevalent in Asian and Latino populations.
 More research is needed to define the genetic risk factors in non-European populations.